 Insurers now have unprecedented access to a wealth of information.
 More data means better underwriting choices.
 But it also means that organizations cannot keep up with the volume and diversity of data accessible to them, and the pace at which that information is delivered.

-These insurance tech trends for 2022 and beyond are based on our projections for the upcoming year.
-Many times, these indicate the continuation or acceleration of current insurance technology developments.
+These insurance tech trends for 2023 and beyond are based on our projections for the upcoming year.
+These often indicate the continuation or acceleration of current insurance technology developments.

-Key Tech Challenges in the Insurance Industry
+1. Key Tech Challenges in the Insurance Industry

-Unless your firm is new, you likely have software – and processes – in place to manage insurance policies.
-These systems are called ‘legacy’ if they are both obsolete and vital to essential business processes.
+Unless your firm is new, you will likely have software – and processes – in place to manage insurance policies.
+These systems are called ‘legacy’ if they are obsolete and vital to essential business processes.

-It is challenging for insurance businesses to digitally convert since old systems are costly to maintain and replace.
+It is challenging for insurance businesses to digitally convert, since old systems are costly to maintain and replace.

-IT Skills Deficit
+#2 - IT Skills Deficit